 Real and relevant technology experiences are a part of most course experiences.
 A variety of representations are expected.
+The overall intent is that technology affects student learning in a positive manner.

 Section VI.
 Teacher Training

 Does your program prepare general education teachers to: